MrHedmad/data-stewardship-knowledgebase/src/competences.md

 Data stewardship and the position of Data Steward (DS) is relatively recent (~ 2017).
 Therefore, the "core competences" of DSs - what DSs *do* and what they *know* - are still being considered.

-In [this report](https://zenodo.org/records/5361917), the FAIRsFAIR consortium has analised job offerings and other similar core competences and generated a competence framework for DSs.
+In [this report](https://zenodo.org/records/5361917), the FAIRsFAIR consortium has analised job offerings and other similar resources and generated a competence framework for DSs.

 Here are reported such competences, with some modifications, from the above document.